tibetan-nlp/annodoc/index.md

 ~~~
 > _Take three steps._ (MT - Sang né la: A0002)

+There are also examples in Classical Tibetan, for example:

+zhang pos so nam byas pa’i nas
+> _the barley which was cultivated by the uncle_ (CT - Mila 11a)

 The UD project appears to suggest that in light verb constructions, the `NOUN`
 should depend on the `VERB` via the
 [`compound`](http://universaldependencies.org/u/dep/all.html#al-u-dep/compound)